seamplex/wasora/doc/reference.md

 ~~~

-Includes the input file located in the string `file_path` at the current location
+Includes the input file located in the string `file_path` at the current location.
-The effect is the same as copying and pasting the contents of the included fil
+The effect is the same as copying and pasting the contents of the included file
 at the location of the `INCLUDE` keyword.
-The path can be relative or absolute
+The path can be relative or absolute.
-Note, however, that when including files inside `IF` blocks that instructions ar
+Note, however, that when including files inside `IF` blocks that instructions are
-conditionally-executed but all definitions (such as function definitions) are processed a
+conditionally-executed but all definitions (such as function definitions) are processed at
-parse-time independently from the evaluation of the conditional
+parse-time independently from the evaluation of the conditional.
-The optional `FROM` and `TO` keywords can be used to include only portions of a file
+The optional `FROM` and `TO` keywords can be used to include only portions of a file.

-##  `INITIAL_CONDITIONS_MODE`
+##  INITIAL_CONDITIONS_MODE

 Define how initial conditions of DAE problems are computed.